CurrencyCloud/currencycloud-ruby/README.md

 # Currencycloud

-This is the official Ruby SDK for v2 of Currencycloud's API.
-Additional documentation for each API endpoint can be found at [developer.currencycloud.com][developer].
-If you have any queries or you require support, please contact our sales team at sales@currencycloud.com.
+This is the official Ruby SDK for the Currencycloud API.
+Additional documentation for each API endpoint can be found at [developer.currencycloud.com][docs].

+If you have any queries or you require support, please contact our development team at development@currencycloud.com Please quote your login id in any correspondence as this makes it easier for us to locate your account and give you the support you need.

 ## Installation